Should you have a question or concern or need help finding specific information, please contact us.

 For the order to be complete and access enabled, Duke University Press must have the following:

-Payment and the technical profile form should be sent to Duke University Press Customer Service.
-The site license agreement should be sent to the attention of the library relations manager at 919-680-6078, or by mail to 905 W. Main St., Suite 18B, Durham, NC 27701.
+Payment should be sent to Duke University Press Customer Relations.
+The site license agreement should be sent to the attention of the library relations manager at 919-680-6078, e-mail, or by mail to 905 W. Main St., Suite 18B, Durham, NC 27701.

-Once we have processed your order, access will be provided within 72 hours.
-Customers will receive an e-mail acknowledgment once access has been granted.
+Once we have processed your order, customers receive an e-mail invitation to activate their access.
 If you have any questions, please contact firstname.lastname@example.org.

 Licensees will have perpetual access to content from the paid year(s).
 They will have access to back content not previously purchased by licensees with a current order only.
 With the purchase of the current year's titles, customers will also receive access to all available backlist titles.